Use Variables

 "result": "He likes apples."

-HTML form example using Variables
+}Try the HTML form example with variables

 <form method="POST"